 Have you been studying Italian but when you try to speak, you instantly freeze?

-Have you tried a bunch of Italian classes, teachers, tutors, text and grammar books, but when you’re in Italy all you understand is still food words?
+Have you tried a bunch of Italian classes, text and grammar books, but when you’re in Italy all you understand is still food words?

 Have you lost the joy and motivation to learn Italian?

 Hi, my name is Moreno.
 I’ll show you how to make learning Italian memorable!
-Learn Italian through stories, comics, movies and other media and content you love.
-Overcome your speaking struggles and communicate better with native speakers.
+Learn how to learn and master Italian through stories, comics, movies and other media and content you love.

 Grazie mille Moreno.
 I gained so much from my session and look forward to the next one.
 Moreno kept the lesson relaxed and made it easy to understand the information he presented.